MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/workflow-custom-actions.md

 ### Register plug-ins steps for stages in the execution pipeline

 Because a Workflow Custom Action creates a message, you can register plug-ins steps on the `PreOperation` and `PostOperation` stages to modify the behavior of the Workflow Custom Action.
 Developers have used this to define all the logic for the message, frequently not defining any workflow logic at all.
 The Custom API preview feature now simplifies this code-first pattern and provides other capabilities not possible with Custom Workflow Activities.
+More information: [Create and use Custom APIs](custom-api.md)

 The message for a Workflow Custom Action is only available with the Workflow that defines it is activated.
 You cannot register plug-in steps for a Workflow Custom Action that isn't active.